-This course introduces students to programming in the language C, and solving problems with both numerical and nonnummerical applications.
+This course introduces programming in the language C, and solving problems with both numerical and non-numerical applications.
 It entails fundamental rules of syntax, expressions and operators.
-Concepts of data types, functions and control structures are discussed, followed by an introduction to data structures including files, lists and stacks.
-Prerequisites: MATH 102 or math placement test, and CIS 125.
-[B,N] ((Fa,Sp) 3 credits
+Concepts of data types, functions and control structures are discussed, followed by an introduction to data structures including files, list and stacks.
+Class: 3 hours per week.
+Prerequisite: CS 125.
+(Fa,Sp,Su) 3 credits